 Ibn Hazm's categorization of passages relating to the identity of the true Injil can be set forward in three groups.

 Firstly, he fully accepts certain passages, for example, Luke 4:24, describing this as part of what God protected and kept as a testimony against Christians.
-(81) Likewise he accepts those verses which argue for Jesus' humanity and prophethood and the references to the paraclete which he understands to constitute a prophecy about Muhammad.
-In this context it is noteworthy that Ibn Hazm's reference to the paraclete does not correspond to any of the four references in John (14:16, 26; 15:26; 16:17).
-The text of al-Fisal states that the prophecies concerning Muhammad in the Torah "are accompanied by those in the Injil concerning Jesus" prayer to God; "send down the Paraclete to teach the people that the son of man is human", (82) followed by the comment: "This is perfectly clear for whosoever is ready to understand; when Jesus knew that his followers would exaggerate his status, insisting that he was God, or the son of God, he prayed that He might send down (the Paraclete) who would clarify the fact that he was neither a deity nor the son of the deity, but a man born of woman".
-(83) Ibn Hazm goes on to ask whether any prophet succeeding Jesus clarified this point, other than Muhammad.
-The above passage concerning Jesus' prayer to God in al-Fisal represents an unusual error from such an exact critic, and the recent discovery and publication of Ibn Hazm's al-UsuI wa al-Furu suggests that it is an editorial error.
+(87) Likewise he accepts those verses which argue for Jesus' humanity and prophethood and the references to the Paraclete which he understands to constitute a prophecy about Muhammad.
+In this context it is noteworthy that Ibn Hazm's reference to the Paraclete does not correspond to any of the four references in John (14:16, 26; 15:26; 16:17).
+The text of Al-Faisal states that the prophecies concerning Muhammad in the Torah "are accompanied by those in the Injil concerning Jesus' prayer to God; "send down the Paraclete to teach the people that the son of man is human", (88) followed by the comment: "This is perfectly clear for whosoever is ready to understand; when Jesus knew that his followers would exaggerate his status, insisting that he was God, or the son of God, he prayed that He might send down (the Paraclete) who would clarify the fact that he was neither a deity nor the son of the deity, but a man born of woman".
+(89) Ibn Hazm goes on to ask whether any prophet succeeding Jesus clarified this point, other than Muhammad.
+The above passage concerning Jesus' prayer to God in Al-Faisal represents an unusual error from such an exact critic, and the recent discovery and publication of Ibn Hazm's Al-Usul Wa Al-Furu' suggests that it is an editorial error.
 This book gives the complete picture of the identification between the Paraclete and the prophet made by Ibn Hazm.
 The other passages in John concerning the same issue are discussed but the quotations differ from those in the current version, and correspond closely to Ibn Rabban's version.
-(84) Ibn Hazm comments on the passages that "despite the differences between them they are close (in meaning).
+(90) Ibn Hazm comments on the passages that "despite the differences between them they are close (in meaning).
 They differ because the Apostles who took them from Jesus were many".
-The explanation of the passages in al-Usul is worth quoting at length:

-"Who is this, the spirit of truth, who does not speak on his own but through what is revealed to him? and who is this who came after Jesus and gave his witness to what Jesus brought (from heaven) ... and who declared the truth, and foretold the unseen things such as the coming of the anti-christ or the one-eyed liar and those matters concerning the day of judgement, the coming, the hellfire and paradise which are not mentioned in the Torah, the Gospel and the Psalter - except our Prophet Muhammad".
-(85)
+The explanation of the passages in Al-Usul is worth quoting at length: "Who is this, the spirit of truth, who does not speak on his own but through what is revealed to him? and who is this who came after Jesus and gave his witness to what Jesus brought (from heaven) ... and who declared the truth, and foretold the unseen things such as the coming of the anti-Christ or the one-eyed liar and those matters concerning the Day of Judgment, the coming, the Hell-fire and Paradise which are not mentioned in the Torah, the Gospel and the Psalter - except our Prophet Muhammad."(91)

-It is very interesting that our author refers to Matthew 11:14 "And if ye are willing to receive it, this is Elijah, which is to come", and follows this with the comment:

-"This name (Elijah) can be understood in a number of ways.
+It is very interesting that our author refers to Matthew 11:14 "And if you are willing to accept it, this is Elijah, who is to come", and follows this with the comment: "This name (Elijah) can be understood in a number of ways.
 Firstly, it is possible that he (Jesus) said 'Ahmad' is to come, but they changed the name, substituting Elijah instead.
 Secondly, Jesus may have said 'iluhim' or 'il' was to come, meaning 'God is to come'.
-The coming of God is the sending of revelation, and no sacred book has come after Jesus except the Qur'an.
-Thirdly it is possible that Jesus intended something - not necessarily a person - and called that something Elijah".
-(86)
+The coming of God is the sending of Revelation, and no sacred book has come after Jesus except the Qur'an.
+Thirdly, it is possible that Jesus intended something - not necessarily a person - and called that something Elijah."
+(92)